The Benefits of Holistic Health and Wellness Practices on Alcoholism and Drug Addiction Recovery

 Research also supports the power of prayer to help addiction recovery.

 A research study at NYU Langone Medical Center studied the brain activity of 20 Alcoholics Anonymous members using an MRI, to evaluate the effectiveness of reciting the AA prayer in response to a craving.
-“AA members’ prayer was associated with a relative reduction in self-reported craving and with concomitant engagement of neural mechanisms that reflect control of attention and emotion.
+“AA members’ prayer was associated with a relative reduction in self-reported craving and with the concomitant engagement of neural mechanisms that reflect control of attention and emotion.
 These findings suggest neural processes underlying the apparent effectiveness of AA prayer.”
 (Galanter, 2016)

 Prayer and asking for support from a higher power are essential components of Alcoholics Anonymous.
-Many recovery programs are faith based.
+Many recovery programs are faith-based.
 It seems that framing one’s recovery in a spiritual context seems to aid recovery.
 It provides a higher set of principles and greater purpose, faith and hope for healing and redemption, and a belief in a divine plan that is guiding one’s life.
 All of these may be powerful motivators in recovery.

-Science has verified what the ancients have know for thousands of years.
-Holistic healing modalities, nutrition, and spirituality all play a powerful role in healing and achieving optimal health of mind, body and spirit.
+Science has verified what the ancients have known for thousands of years.
+Holistic healing modalities, nutrition, and spirituality all play a powerful role in healing and achieving optimal health of mind, body, and spirit.
 While an inpatient program or 12 step program may be essential to quitting use and maintaining sobriety, a holistic healing practice can be used to dramatically improve results.
 This includes lessening withdrawal symptoms, shortening detox, and maintaining sobriety.
 These practices can have tremendous health benefits including reduced depression, anxiety, anger, stress, fatigue, better sleep habits, and overall better physical, psychological and emotional health.
 The qualities cultivated through practice can add discipline, patience, serenity, and focus and help keep us on the path.
 No longer can the skeptic say it’s all a bunch of new-age hippie crap.
 The verdict is in.
 Holistic healing and wellness practices help addiction recovery.
 Period.
 Whether you are recovering from addiction or just looking to improve your health and life, try one (or a lot of) holistic modalities and see how it feels and what difference it makes.
 Every person is different.
 Luckily, we have so many exciting holistic modalities to explore that we can find something that truly speaks to us.

 Do you need support with your addiction recovery?

-Whether you are looking for substance abuse treatment for yourself or a loved one in overcoming addiction, Bodhi Addiction Treatment and Wellness truly understands how overwhelming, frustrating, and scary this time can be.
+Whether you are looking for substance abuse treatment for yourself or a loved one in overcoming addiction, Bodhi Addiction Treatment and Wellness truly understand how overwhelming, frustrating, and scary this time can be.
 The good news is, there are proven steps one can take to help ensure their success.

-Since addiction often affects every area of one’s life, including relationships, jobs etc., overcoming it can be an overwhelming idea.
+Since addiction often affects every area of one’s life, including relationships, jobs, etc., overcoming it can be an overwhelming idea.
 At Bodhi Addiction we have the ability and willingness to help all levels of addiction through the following services, depending on what’s needed to help each individual find success and their own path.

 Looking for drug rehab in Santa Cruz or a sober living environment (SLE)?
 We hope to launch our own Santa Cruz residential recovery center in the future.
 In the meantime, we offer outpatient drug recovery programs, counseling, and wellness programs, and can connect you with other Northern California rehab centers or make referrals nationwide.